contactrameezraja/atto-credit-risk/README.md

 - **Swap pandas for PySpark or DuckDB.** The aggregation logic (groupby, sum, mean, std) translates directly.
 DuckDB is a good middle ground since it runs on a single machine but handles much larger datasets than pandas.
 - **Partition the data.** Process transactions by date partition rather than loading everything into memory.
 The pipeline would read today's batch, not the entire history.
-- **Move to a proper orchestrator.** Azure Data Factory or Airflow to manage the pipeline, with retry logic, alerting, and data lineage tracking.
+- **Move to a orchestrator.** Azure Data Factory or Apache Airflow (scheduler) to manage the pipeline, with retry logic, alerting, and data lineage tracking.
 - **Pre-compute features incrementally.** Instead of re-aggregating from scratch every time, maintain a running feature store and update it with each new batch.
 This is much more efficient than full recomputation.
 - **Text processing at scale.** The regex-based cleaning is fine for thousands of rows but could be parallelised with Spark UDFs or run through a dedicated NLP service for millions.